 The crown, also known as the vertex, is the highest point on the scalp.
 It’s the curving top you see at the back of the head.

 It’s more visible when the hair is short.
-And since men’s hair is typically shorter, you can clearly see a hair whorl (or two) on their scalps.
-It may also come with a cowlick hair.
+And since men’s hair is typically shorter, you can clearly see a hair whorl (or two) on their scalps, and it may also come with a cowlick.

-Here, it should, however, be noted that because of the hair whorl, the crown area of the scalp usually appears thinner.
-It’s simply because of how the hair is arranged there.
+Here, it should be noted that because of the hair whorl, the crown area of the scalp usually appears thinner.
+It’s simply because of how the hair is arranged there, and it may look even thinner or balder if you have more than one hair whorl.
+So, thin crowns aren’t always indicative of hair loss.

 How Do You Know If Your Crown Hair Is Thinning?

 If you’re losing crown hair, you might notice localised or overall thinning of the hair on the top and front of your scalp.
-As a result, you might notice more breeze on your crown area.
-Additionally, you might have more sunburns.
+As a result, you may feel a stronger breeze on your crown area.
+Furthermore, you may have a greater chance of getting a sunburn.

 Depending on the cause of crown hair loss, the quality of your hair might also change quite prominently.
 For instance, the shaft’s thickness may decrease, the texture may become drier, or the colour may lighten.